pycui/AIRO/README.md

 ## Tips
 1. Add structure to your document.

 Utilize titles, subtitles, headings in your document to make it well-structured.
+This often helps truncating your document into smaller pieces.

 2. Add metadata to your document directly if possible